meeque/tls-playground/README.md

 ### ACME / Let's Encypt

-Configuation samples and utilities for obtaining certificates through the ACME protocol using Certbot.
+Configuation samples and utilities for obtaining certificates through the [ACME](acme) protocol using Certbot.

 ### Servers

-Sample [web servers](server/) using various TLS certificate configurations.
+Demo [(web) servers](server/) using various configurations and certificates.

 ### Clients

-[Generic client support](client-generic/) for using TLS client certificates with web browsers or `curl`.

-A simple [TLS-enabled HTTP client in Java](client-java/) supporting different TLS setups, including client certificates.
+Demo [clients](client/) using various configurations and certificates.